 WFP will continue to support local capacity for production of blended foods where appropriate.
-Food will routinely be provided in association with health care and nutrition and health education measures, funded by national or international partners or possibly by a modest amount of WFP direct support costs (DSC).
-WFP will seek to integrate deworming treatments in activities targeted at young children.38
+Food will routinely be provided in association with health care and

 Further steps will be taken to integrate WFP's work with that of other United Nations agencies, bilateral donors and NGOs that support health, nutrition education and related services.
-The duration of activities will be carefully assessed and exit strategies prepared based on indicators such as mortality rates and national capacity to assume a greater share of support to feeding programmes.39
+The duration of activities will be carefully assessed and exit strategies prepared based on indicators such as mortality rates and national capacity to assume a greater share of support to feeding programmes.37

 - b) Enable poor households to invest in human capital through education and training.
 WFP will use food aid to enable poor families to send their children to school and to help them learn once there.
 Areas with food insecurity and low rates of elementary school attendance or girls' attendance will be targeted.
 Factors affecting girls' access to schooling will be assessed.
 Take-home rations may be used to target girls directly or in other situations where appropriate.
-WFP will seek to increase opportunities for women to attend training sessions on income generation and non-formal education.40 - c) Make it possible for poor families to gain and preserve assets.
+WFP will seek to increase opportunities for women to attend training sessions on income generation and non-formal education.38 - c) Make it possible for poor families to gain and preserve assets.
 All WFP asset creation interventions should result in a lasting asset for the poor family or community.
 If targeted beneficiaries do not benefit from these assets, the project should not be supported.
-Issues of sustainability, maintenance and environmental implications will need to be addressed.41 - d) Mitigate the effects of recurring natural disasters in vulnerable areas.
-As part of country programming in areas subject to recurring natural disasters, WFP will assess measures to prevent and mitigate disasters that pose threats to food production or livelihoods.42 On a pilot basis, WFP will work with local, national and international partners to incorporate disaster prevention and mitigation activities in the country strategy outlines (CSOs), CPs and protracted relief and recovery operations (PRROs).
-These activities will be targeted to populations in disaster-prone areas whose coping strategies are insufficient to meet food needs when a natural disaster occurs,43 with a particular focus on addressing such needs in Africa.44 Contingency planning exercises will be introduced gradually, beginning with the most disaster-prone countries.
-Where possible, they will be undertaken as part of the process of programme development.45
+Issues of sustainability, maintenance and environmental implications will need to be addressed.39 - d) Mitigate the effects of recurring natural disasters in vulnerable areas.
+As part of country programming in areas subject to recurring natural disasters, WFP will assess measures to prevent and mitigate disasters that pose threats to food production or livelihoods.
+On a pilot basis, WFP will work with local, national and international partners to incorporate disaster prevention and mitigation activities in the country strategy outlines (CSOs), CPs and protracted relief and recovery operations (PRROs).
+These activities will be targeted to populations in disaster-prone areas whose coping strategies are insufficient to meet food needs when a natural disaster occurs, with a particular focus on addressing such needs in Africa.
+Contingency planning exercises will be introduced gradually, beginning with the most disaster-prone countries.
+Where possible, they will be undertaken as part of the process of programme development.